 Hopkins at work in Quest airlock

-Earth observation taken during a night pass by the Expedition 37 crew.
-Per Twitter message: The Korea Strait.
+Earth observation taken during a day pass by the Expedition 37 crew.
+Per Twitter message: The tip of Africa.

 Earth Observation taken during the Expedition 37 mission

-Earth observation taken during a day pass by an Expedition 36 crew member on board the International Space Station (ISS).
-Per Twitter message: Tashk and Bakhtegan Lakes, Iran.
+Earth observation taken during day pass by an Expedition 36 crew member on board the International Space Station (ISS).
+Per Twitter message: Dusk, as we traveled south of the tip of Africa.

 Earth Observation